MariiaKrestenko/MariiaKrestenko/README.md

 ## 🎯 Open to

-- Entry-level junior data science or data analyst roles
+- Entry-level data science or data analyst roles
 - Remote or hybrid positions
 - Collaborating on open source data projects